 Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Prior authorization may be required.
-You pay a \$20 copay for each Medicare-covered occupational therapy visit.
-You pay a \$20 copay for each Medicare-covered physical therapy visit.
-You pay a \$20 copay for each Medicare-covered speech language therapy visit.
-Outpatient substance abuse services Covered services include: Substance Use Disorder services such as individual and group therapy sessions provided by a doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional or program, as allowed under applicable state laws.
-Prior authorization may be required.
-You pay a \$20 copay for each Medicare-covered individual therapy visit.
-You pay a \$20 copay for each Medicare-covered group therapy visit.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). • Services provided by a physical therapist \$40 copay for each Medicare-covered physical therapy visit.
+A referral may be required.
+Prior Authorization may be required. • Services provided by an occupational therapist \$40 copay for each Medicare-covered occupational therapy visit.
+A referral may be required.
+Prior Authorization may be required. • Services provided by a speech language therapist \$40 copay for each Medicare-covered speech language therapy visit.
+A referral may be required.
+Prior Authorization may be required.

+Services that are covered for you What you must pay when you get these services Outpatient substance abuse services Covered services include: Substance Use Disorder services such as individual and group therapy sessions provided by a doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional or program, as allowed under applicable state laws. \$25 copay for each Medicare-covered individual therapy visit.
+A referral may be required.
+Prior Authorization may be required. \$25 copay for each Medicare-covered group therapy visit.
+A referral may be required.
+Prior Authorization may be required.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost- sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-Prior authorization may be required.
-You pay a \$195 copay for each Medicare-covered visit to an outpatient hospital facility.
-You pay a \$150 copay for each Medicare-covered visit to an ambulatory surgical center.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient." • Services provided at an outpatient hospital \$100 copay for each Medicare-covered non-surgical visit, including palliative care to an outpatient hospital facility. \$250 copay for each Medicare-covered surgical visit to an outpatient hospital facility.
+A referral may be required.
+Prior Authorization may be required. • Services provided at an ambulatory surgical center \$150 copay for each Medicare-covered visit to an ambulatory surgical center.
+A referral may be required.
+Prior Authorization may be required.